 We looked at the practice's arrangements for safe dental care and treatment.
 The staff followed relevant safety regulation when using needles and other sharp dental items.
-A sharps risk assessment had been undertaken and staff confirmed that only the dentists were permitted to assemble, re-sheath and dispose of needles where necessary to minimise the risk of inoculation injuries to staff.
+A sharps risk assessment had been undertaken and staff confirmed that only the dentist was permitted to assemble, re-sheath and dispose of needles and other sharp items where necessary to minimise the risk of inoculation injuries to staff.
 Protocols were in place to ensure staff accessed appropriate care and advice in the event of a sharps injury and staff were aware of the importance of reporting inoculation injuries.

 The provider had a system in place to ensure clinical staff had received appropriate vaccinations, including the vaccination to protect them against the Hepatitis B virus, and that the effectiveness of the vaccination was checked.
+A member of staff was in the process of testing to ensure the vaccinations had been effective.
+A risk assessment was in place for them to prevent accidental exposure.

 Staff knew how to respond to a medical emergency and completed training in emergency resuscitation and basic life support (BLS) every year.
-Training was due in April 2019 and was now overdue.
-We saw evidence that this was booked for November 2019.

 Emergency equipment and medicines were available as described in recognised guidance.
 We found staff kept records of their checks of these to make sure these were available, within their expiry date, and in working order.
-Glucagon, which is required in the event of severe low blood sugar, was refrigerated but the temperature of the fridge was not monitored in line with the manufacturer's instructions.
-We discussed the options for storing this with the registered manager.

-A dental nurse worked with the dentists when they treated patients in line with General Dental Council (GDC) Standards for the Dental Team.
+A dental nurse worked with the dentist and the dental hygienist when they treated patients in line with General Dental Council (GDC) Standards for the Dental Team.

-The provider had suitable measures to minimise the risk that can be caused from substances that are hazardous to health.
-Individual risk assessments were not in place but staff had ensured that safety data sheets were available and all substances had clear instructions for their use.
+The provider had suitable risk assessments to minimise the risk that can be caused from substances that are hazardous to health.